littensy/reflex/README.md

 -   [x] Middleware
 -   [x] Logging
--   [ ] Standardized server-to-client syncing
+-   [x] Standardized server-to-client syncing
+-   [ ] Aim for good performance and efficiency
 -   [ ] No `as const` requirement for createSelector

 &nbsp;